unfor19/pwa-quasar-local/README.md

    dig meirg.co.il.test @192.168.0.5 # returns 192.168.0.5
    ```

-### Control Android Device With Google Chrome
+## Access PWA From An Android Device

+All the following steps are done on the Android device

-1. Android Device > First, [Configure your Android with Developer Options](https://developer.android.com/studio/debug/dev-options) and Allow USB Debugging.
+1. First, [Configure your Android with Developer Options](https://developer.android.com/studio/debug/dev-options) and Allow USB Debugging.
 To be on the safe-side, I also downloaded and installed [Samsung Smart Switch
 ](https://www.samsung.com/us/support/owners/app/smart-switch) which includes Samsung Galaxy drivers.
 At this point I'm not sure if the drivers are necessary, I'll need to uninstall them to find out (TODO: uninstall drivers and see if it affects the installation)
-1. Android Device > Open WIFI settings and change the DHCP settings from Auto to Manual.
+1. Set your Android Device DNS settings, so it will resolve use `192.168.0.5` as the DNS server.
+Open WIFI settings and change the DHCP settings from Auto to Manual.
 Set the first DNS server records to
    1. `192.168.0.5` (the local machine which is running `dnsmasq` local DNS server)
    2. `1.1.1.1` ([Cloudflare DNS](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/))
-1. Android Device > Open Google Chrome and navigate to [http://meirg.co.il.test:8080](https://meirg.co.il.test:8080/#/), it **should NOT work**, as your local dev server is exposed only to the local machine.
-To expose it to other machines, edit [awesome-pwa/quasar.conf.js](./awesome-pwa/quasar.conf.js), change `https: false` to
-    ```javascript
-    devServer: {
-      https: {
-        allowedHosts: ['0.0.0.0/0'],
-      },
-      port: 8080,
-      open: false // opens browser window automatically },
-    // It's recommended to set it to false when using a custom domain
-    // The default window is using `localhost` and that's not what we need
-    ```
-   *NOTE*: I know we're using HTTPS, while we haven't configured anything to use, bare with me
-2. Android Device > Open Google Chrome and navigate to `http://meirg.co.il.test:8080`, it **should work**, as your
+2. Open Google Chrome and navigate to [http://meirg.co.il.test:8080](http://meirg.co.il.test:8080/#/), the PWA should be accessible and will reload upon changing

+### Controlling The Android Device With Google Chrome